The debate over Trump's mental health

 So what's the evidence with Mr Trump?

+It is worth reiterating, there is no real evidence as nobody speaking publicly has examined the president.

-In the past, some suggested that Mr Trump had Narcissistic Personality Disorder (NPD).
+But some have suggested that Mr Trump may have symptoms which would point to Narcissistic Personality Disorder (NPD).

-People with this condition often show some of the following characteristics, according to Psychology Today:
+People with this condition often show some three key characteristics, according to Psychology Today:

 - Grandiosity, a lack of empathy for other people and a need for admiration